jchancellor-ms/avs-terraform/avs_deployment_scenarios/avs_greenfield_new_vwan_secure_hub_with_vpn_and_expressroute/scenario_description.md

 ### Use of an existing VWAN or VWAN hub

 In some cases it may be desired to connect to an existing VWAN and/or VWAN hub.
 In those cases, modify the instructions to use the existing resources and make any necessary configuration changes on the existing hub.  (i.e. create new VPN and/or ExpressRoute gateways) Connection guidance for the connections should be the same in these cases.

+### Use of an existing Log Analytics workspace

+This solution assumes the creation of a new firewall with an associated log analytics workspace.
+If a previous workspace exists it is possible to use that workspace for the firewall logs and diagnostics.

 [(Back to top)](#table-of-contents)